Recommendations & Conclusions

 Foreign interference and disinformation campaigns, with use of technology such as bots and AI, put UK citizens at risk.
 The possibility that some of the divisive messages and deceptive content spread by users—and amplified by algorithms—last summer were part of such an influence operation is deeply concerning.
 In order to …

-Government response.
 The government acknowledges the risk of foreign interference and states it is working to better understand indicators for platforms to detect it, while also continuing to engage with experts.
-They note existing Codes of Practice contain measures applicable to illegal …
+They note existing Codes of Practice contain measures applicable to illegal foreign interference, but do not …

 Department for Science, Innovation and Technology